WangWurong/iOS-Basic-II/README.md

 A simple app that detects the shaking gesture and plays a random sound for it. // Reference of the free sound: https://www.freesfx.co.uk/

+### Log IN Demo
+use the core data to store the username
+support: log in, update username, log out